Cuisine of Ohio: Other

 The shredded chicken sandwich consists of shredded chicken and cream of chicken soup cooked for several hours, often in a slow cooker, and thickened with ingredients like potato chips, flour, or crackers.
 The resulting mixture is served on a bun.
 A uniquely Ohioan dish, it was created as a way to make the tough meat of older chickens more palatable.
 It is also known as the sloppy bird, creamed chicken, and pressed chicken.

 Buckeyes are a candy similar to peanut butter cups.
 Coated in chocolate, with a partially exposed center of peanut butter fudge, the candy resembles the nut that grows on the state tree, the Ohio buckeye.
 According to one story, the buckeye was first created by a reporter for a Columbus newspaper who was trying to recreate the chocolate-covered peanut balls her mother-in-law had made for Christmas.
 When one of the balls she made was left partially uncovered by the chocolate dipping sauce, she observed that it looked like a buckeye nut.
 The term Buckeye is also used to refer to desserts featuring both chocolate and peanut butter, e.g. Buckeye Donuts or Buckeye Brownies.

 Events and festivals

 The Ohio State Fair has occurred almost every year since 1850, with breaks for World War II and COVID-19.
-It was held in various locations across Ohio until 1886 when it permanently moved to the Ohio Expo Center & State Fairgrounds.
+It was held in various locations across Ohio until 1886 when it permanently moved to the Ohio Expo Center & State Fairgrounds in Columbus.
 According to fair records, the fair sold 139,553 slices of pizza; 96,657 corn dogs; and 37,335 ears of roasted corn in 2016.
 In 2023, over a million people attended the fair.